Skip to main content

 Daraba/Dried Okra Stew

-Daraba is a flavorful stew made with dried okra, tomatoes, onions, spices, and often meat or fish.
-The dried okra gives the stew a thick, slightly slimy consistency.
-It's a popular dish, especially during the dry season when fresh okra is less available.
-Daraba is typically served with kissar or boule.
-You can find it in local restaurants and homes across Chad.
+Daraba is a stew of dried okra, tomatoes, onions, and spices, usually with meat or fish.
+The dried okra thickens it and gives it the slightly slippery texture okra is known for.
+It's especially common in the dry season, when fresh okra is scarce, and is usually eaten with kissar or boule.
+You'll find it in local restaurants and homes across Chad.

 Regional Specialties & Local Favorites